 With episodes already being filmed, the group found themselves under increasing pressure from the BBC to name their show.

-The conservative network was not impressed and the series was given a Siberian time slot at 10:30 on Sunday nights, and told to come up with a more memorable name.
-Eventually they came up with Monty Pythons Flying Circus and took to the air in earnest.
+The conservative network was not impressed and the series was given a Siberian time slot at 10:30 on Sunday nights and told to come up with a more memorable name.
+Eventually, they came up with Monty Pythons Flying Circus and took to the air in earnest on 5 October 1969.

 In 1972 they won the BAFTA award for Best Light Entertainment programme, a sure sign of finally being accepted, and went on to make a fourth series (just called Monty Python) without John Cleese.
 The brilliant ensemble cast of Cleese, Palin, Idle, Jones, Gilliam and Chapman left it’s footprint on every TV skit-fest since.